-An existing business which is purchased by the investor then reorganized or restructured can conceivably qualify as a new enterprise if the reorganization is more significant than a nominal change of legal form and creates the required 10 new positions.
+An existing business that is purchased by the investor then reorganized or restructured can conceivably qualify as a new enterprise if the reorganization is more significant than a nominal change of legal form and creates the required 10 new positions.
 In addition, immigrating to America to expand an existing business may also qualify as “new” if the enterprise is increased by at least 40% in net worth or the number of employees.

-Migrating to the USA through this investment based route to a United States Green Card is intended as a permanent immigration service leading to settled status in the USA.
-Accordingly, as with all routes to Permanent Resident Cards, provision is made for spouse immigration and dependent immigration and successful applicants may include their spouse, partner and dependent children on their application to migrate to America.
+Migrating to the USA through this investment-based route to a United States Green Card is intended as a permanent immigration service leading to settled status in the USA.
+Accordingly, as with all routes to Permanent Resident Cards, provision is made for spouse immigration and dependent immigration and successful applicants may include their spouse, partner, and dependent children on their application to migrate to America.